- Why Eleventy?

 These are typically used for setting your deployment context and private API keys.
 This is also the approach used to enable

-Setting your own #
+Setting your own Jump to heading

 For private keys and other sensitive information, you’ll want to create a

 .env file and use the

 Mac OS (or Linux, etc) Jump to heading

 MY_ENVIRONMENT=production npx @11ty/eleventy

 Windows Powershell (VS Code default) Jump to heading

 You can also use the above commands in an npm script in your project’s

 "build:prod": "MY_ENVIRONMENT=production npx @11ty/eleventy"